Magnetism in Gemstones

-The graph below shows the measured magnetic susceptibilities of 11 copper-bearing Tourmalines tested in this study.
-Each column of dots represents a color variety, presented from least magnetic to most magnetic.
+The graph below shows the measured magnetic susceptibilities of 25 copper-bearing Tourmalines tested in this study.
+Each column of dots represents a color variety: blue, purple & violet, and green.
 Each individual colored dot represents a single gem.

 Magnetic testing cannot be used to separate medium green to dark green Paraibas from medium to dark green "Verdelite" Tourmalines colored by iron, as both types can show a Drag response and have similar magnetic susceptibilities.

 This concludes our discussion of magnetism in Tourmalines.
 For a comprehensive look at magnetism in the Garnet Group, which is even more diverse than Tourmaline, see our 12 page report on Garnets.